Layr-Labs/eigenlayer-contracts/docs/core/EigenPod.md

 We want to understimate validator balances on EigenLayer to be tolerant to small slashing events that occur on the beacon chain.

-We underestimate validator stake on EigenLayer through the following equation: $\text{eigenlayerBalance} = \text{min}(32, \text{floor}(x-0.75))$.
+We underestimate validator stake on EigenLayer through the following equation: $\text{eigenlayerBalance} = \text{min}(32, \text{floor}(x-C))$ where $C$ is some offset which we can assume is equal to 0.75.
 Since a validator's effective balance on the beacon chain can at most 0.25 ETH more than its actual balance on the beacon chain, we subtract 0.75 and floor it for simplicity.

 ### Creating EigenPods